582033/iOS-8.4.1-downgrade-tool-for-32bit/README.md

 ## Information on this tool
 This tool is in beta right now and only supports the iPad2,1 (K93AP), iPad2,2 (K94AP), iPad2,5 (P105AP), iPhone4,1 (N94AP), iPhone5,1 (N94AP), iPad3,1 (J1AP).
 This tool is to automate OTA downgrades to iOS 8.4.1 using Odysseus.
+There's a 0% chance of iPhone 5C support unless Apple decides to resign iOS 8.4.1 OTA on iPhone5,3 and iPhone5,4!

 ## Usage
 To build a custom Odysseus ipsw for OTA downgrades to 8.4.1 type